open-mmlab/mmtracking/docs/en/migration.md

-Compared with the old version of MMTracking, the latest 1.x series MMTracking has some importrant modification.
+Compared with the 0.xx version of MMTracking, the latest 1.x series MMTracking has some importrant modification.

 ## Configs